-inner harbour, for the Port of Cairns, means the area that is-
+inner harbour, for the Port of Cairns, means the area that island means any land, whether above or below the ordinary high-water mark at spring tides.

 - (a) south of latitude 16O55'0.7" south and within the port's port limits under the Transport Infrastructure Act; but - (b) outside the State marine park.